Chattahoochee–Oconee National Forest

 The Chattahoochee–Oconee National Forest in northern Georgia comprises two United States National Forests, the Oconee National Forest in eastern Georgia and the Chattahoochee National Forest located in the North Georgia Mountains.
 The Chattahoochee National Forest is composed of an eastern and western forest.
-The western forest contains Johns Mountain, Little Sand Mountain, and Taylor Ridge (Georgia).
+The western forest contains Johns Mountain, Little Sand Mountain, and Taylor Ridge.
 The combined total area of the Chattahoochee–Oconee National Forest is 867265 acre, of which the Chattahoochee National Forest comprises 751069 acre and the Oconee National Forest comprises 116196 acre.
 The county with the largest portion of the eastern forest is Rabun County, Georgia, which has 148684 acre within its boundaries.

 Wildlife

 Numerous animals can be found in this forest including birds such as species of hawk, species of owl, blackbirds, ducks, eagles, sparrows, hummingbirds, geese, and cardinals.
 Mammalian species that roam in the forest are American black bear, shrew, coyote, a variety of bats, squirrel, beaver, river otter, bobcat, deer, weasel, mice, and foxes.
 The forest is known to be home to the mysterious blue glow of the Blue ghost firefly, Phausis reticulata, and many species of fish and amphibians swim in the many streams and lakes; also various species of reptile inhabit the forest.
 The area is also one of the select wilderness areas to someday reintroduce the critically endangered red wolf.